Serenade of the Seas in Alaska

 Prior to the United States’ purchase of the Alaskan territory, Russian fur traders and fishermen were the principal foreign inhabitants of coastal Alaska (then called Russian America).
 Reminders of these past adventurers remain embedded throughout Alaskan communities, and if you talk to a local, the chances are high that they have a Russian relative in their bloodline.

 As the once capital of Russian America, Sitka maintains strong ties and cultural undertones to this period of Russian heritage.
-Visitors can see this history firsthand at the old Russian Orthodox cemetery located in the heart of downtown Sitka.
+Visitors can see this history first-hand at the old Russian Orthodox cemetery located in the heart of downtown Sitka.
 This 200-year cemetery contains beautiful tombstones marking the graves of Russian Orthodox parishioners.
 Each tombstone is remarkably unique, with some falling to the test of time and nearly completely covered in moss.
 Placed in the moss-covered forest, a walk in this cemetery will make you feel miles away from town.

 While walking a cemetery may not seem like an exciting affair, this walk allows visitors to see a lasting mark of history today.
 When visiting, remember to be respectful, as this cemetery is still in use today by local families.

 You can access the cemetery off Seward Street, near the Sitka Lutheran Cemetery.
-The cemetery was vandalized in January 2022, but local organizations continue restoring the area and returning it to its former beauty.

 Take a hike along Beaver Lake Trail and look for wildlife